Preparing for presentations

 After the content of the speech is prepared, slides or other means of aids are in order.
 Preparing for presentations requires complementary materials for further engagement.
 It is important to keep audio-visual information short and memorable.
 Slides full of texts written in paragraphs are hard to read and require too much time and focus.
 This could shift the attention of the audience from the speaker to the slides, and therefore defeating the purpose.
 The purpose of the slides is to increase audience attraction through various means, but not to distract them from the speaker.
 Short phrases, sentences, or lists are enough in this case.
 Different kinds of charts, figures, and tables are also helpful in providing the audience with more detail.

 Sometimes the presentation is a short version of a much lengthier body of information.
-Therefore, they become complements.
+Therefore, they become complements to one another.
 In this case, the miscellaneous become the central point of the presentations.
 Preparing for a presentation that is based on predetermined information is usually a formal report.

 The audience may not have the time to go through every single point of the related documents, or they need to be convinced to do so.
 In such cases, handouts need to prepared before the presentation.
 They also determine the presentation structure, and help prioritize information.